UK aviation watchdogs have issued the terms and conditions of the possible North Sea homecoming for controversial offshore helicopters.

 The aircraft have been banned from flying in both the UK and Norwegian sectors of the North Sea since a fatal crash that killed 13 last year.

-The CAA announced plans to lift the ban earlier this month despite there being no route cause identified yet for tragedy off the Norwegian coast which took place in April 2016.
+The CAA announced plans to lift the ban earlier this month despite there being no root cause identified yet for tragedy off the Norwegian coast which took place in April 2016.

 The move was met with anger from workforce representatives who claim that there is no need for the aircraft since alternatives were sourced.